Lupasic/MaM_Inno_2024/README.md

 # MaM_Inno_2023
-Mechanisms and machines" course for robotics track at Innopolis University in 2023
+"Mechanisms and machines" course for robotics track at Innopolis University in 2023

 # How to use

 This repository contains regularly updated course materials.
-You can use lecture, lab slides for self study.
-They are created in such manner, that almost 90% of material can be understood  without teacher.
+You can use lecture, lab slides for self-study.
+They are created in such manner that almost 90% of material can be understood without teacher.

 # Project related material
 * [Project Guideline](https://github.com/Lupasic/MaM_Inno_2023/blob/main/lectures/1/MaM_Project.pdf)